wilsonify/wilsonify.github.io/content/recipes/SOURDOUGH FRENCH TOAST184.md

 Heat a griddle or heavy pan over a medium heat and coat with a little cooking spray so these

-bitches don’t stick.
+  don’t stick.
 Soak your bread slices in the batter for a couple seconds on each side and

 then throw them right on the griddle.
 Cook for 1 to 2 minutes a side, or until they look